ICR-SD-CC/ML_workshop_saqi_bourdim/README.md

 ## Step 1: Install Anaconda Navigator
 1. **Download Anaconda**:
    - Go to the [Anaconda website](https://www.anaconda.com/).
-   - Download the installer for your operating system (Windows, macOS, or Linux), I think you need to provide your e-mail etc...
+   - Download the installer for your operating system (Windows, macOS, or Linux)

 <img width="1456" alt="Screenshot 2024-11-25 at 11 40 39" src="https://github.com/user-attachments/assets/a1b8478c-ae69-4163-9be4-0b1f22f63ba0">